Scream (1996 film): Cultural influence

-In the years since its release, Scream was cited as an influence in several violent crimes and murders, with perpetrators sometimes dressing as Ghostface, as in the 2006 murder of Cassie Jo Stoddart.
-(Note: Attributed to multiple references:) Following the Columbine High School massacre in 1999, an increasing media and public scrutiny on the influence of violent films, games, and other media on society the United States Senate Commerce committee reviewed the marketing of films to youths, specifically the horror genre.
-Screams opening was shown as an example of negative media which may be viewed by children.
-The use of Caller ID to identify incoming callers also increased by 300% following Screams release.
+Scream has also been cited as an influence in several violent crimes, with perpetrators sometimes adopting the Ghostface costume, including the 2006 murder of Cassie Jo Stoddart.
+(Note: Attributed to multiple references:) Following the Columbine High School massacre in 1999, increased scrutiny of violent media led the United States Senate Commerce Committee to review film marketing to youths.
+Screams opening was cited as an example of potentially harmful content.
+Use of Caller ID – used to identify phone callers – also increased by 300% after the film's release.